 Burwood Distillery: Curious to taste honey-based spirits?
-Head to Burwood Distillery in Calgary’s Highland Park neighbourhood.
+Head to Burwood Distillery in Calgary's Highland Park neighborhood.
 During a tour, learn how the crew uses 100 per cent raw Alberta honey to distill its honey eau de vie and medica, a local take on the traditional Croatian spirit.
 Then sip a bit of each in the tasting room and cocktail lounge and dine on delicious farm-to-table foods.

 Modern Steak: Alberta is the heart of Canada's cattle country and Modern Steak only uses humanely-raised beef from local ranchers, whether grilling its signature Modern Benchmark Black Angus T-bone steaks or bison filets.
 That local-first ethos extends throughout the menu, which has vegan dishes like root vegetable pave, and wild-caught steelhead salmon.
 Another modern touch?
 Warm decor, a deliberate departure from typically moody steakhouses, where the handpicked playlist is more Jay-Z than Sinatra.

-WaalFlower Kitchen and Cocktails: There’s nothing shy about the menu at this new restaurant that occupies the 100-year-old old De Waal building in the lively Bridgeland neighbourhood.
+WaalFlower Kitchen and Cocktails: There's nothing shy about the menu at this new restaurant that occupies the 100-year-old old De Waal building in the lively Bridgeland neighborhood.
 At Waalflower seasonal ingredients are the stars of dishes like lamb tartare paired with pickled beets and Alberta strip loin accompanied with slow-cooked mushrooms.
 The cocktail menu offers the tried-and-true, plus creative concoctions like the Waalflower, a mix of Drambuie, rose liqueur, yuzu, and lemon juice.

 Avenida Food Hall & Fresh Market: Upscale food hall meets farmers market at this new culinary destination in the Lake Bonavista community.
 Situated in a modern space, the Avenida Food Hall & Fresh Market brings together an exciting array of local restaurants, street-food vendors, and artisanal purveyors.
 Chow down on comfort food at Waffles and Chix, indulge in couture confections at Adila Chocolaterie (try the maple fudge), and get your greens slurping a cold-pressed juice at Juice Because.

 Cycle the city: With the largest network of bike paths in North America, Calgary is ideal for exploring on two wheels.
 Get a bike from Nomad Mobile Gear Rental, map out your route (check out Calgary by Bike), and hit the flat pathway.
-Soon you’ll see local life playing out in chic cafes and verdant parks.
-For a mix of urban adventure and escape, pedal parts of the 138-kilometre Rotary/Mattamy Greenway, which winds through 55 communities and scenic areas such as Edworthy Park and 12 Mile Coulee, formerly a mail drop on an old stagecoach run.
+Soon you'll see local life playing out in chic cafes and verdant parks.
+For a mix of urban adventure and escape, pedal parts of the 86-mile Rotary/Mattamy Greenway, which winds through 55 communities and scenic areas such as Edworthy Park and 12 Mile Coulee, formerly a mail drop on an old stagecoach run.

 Surf the Bow River: Get gnarly on the Bow by taking a surfing lesson and riding the beginner-friendly 10th Street wave.
 The vibe is low key and the deep-water channel is safe for newbies.
 If you want to focus on Calgary's sparkling skyscrapers and inner-city views, slide into the seat of a kayak, where you'll get an up-close perspective of landmarks like the tube-shaped Peace Bridge (an unsupported structure).
 For more leisurely exploration, take a raft tour that departs from Pumphouse Theatre (a fun performing arts venue) and ends at Pearce Estates Park.